canonical/starlark/doc/safety.md

 Two methods are provided to account for memory:
  - `thread.AddAllocs`: add the parameter to the used-memory counter.
 If the operation would go over the budget, this method returns an error.
- - `thread.CheckAllocs`: returns an error if a call to `AddAllocs` with the same amount would fail.
+ - `thread.CheckAllocs`: check whether adding the parameter to the used-memory counter would return an error.
 This method doesn't update the used-memory counter.

 Normally, it is difficult to understand when and if Go allocates memory by just reading the code as inlining and escape analysis can drastically change the memory layout.
 However, when used in the Starlark interpreter, it can be assumed that:
  - the function will never be inlined;